SteinscheisserKarl/ChessBoardFinder/README.md

 How to use:

-python ChessBoardFinder.py --debug video.avi
+python ChessBoardFinder.py video.mp4 --debug

-python ChessBoardFinder.py --debug video.avi --startframe 10
+python ChessBoardFinder.py video.mp4 --debug --startframe 10

-python ChessBoardFinder.py --debug --image pic.jpg
+python ChessBoardFinder.py pic.jpg --debug --image

+If you have not calibrated your camera you should try (slower but has more chances to find the board): python ChessBoardFinder.py video.mp4 --debug --noundistort --speedup 0

+If you want some padding pixels around the chessboard: python ChessBoardFinder.py video.mp4 --debug  --padding 10

 There are some example videos of chessgames at https://files.klaube.net (directory index is enabled) so you could also try:

-python ChessBoardFinder.py https://files.klaube.net/TK_scholarsmate30.avi --debug --startframe 5
+python ChessBoardFinder.py https://files.klaube.net/chessgame_30.01.2020T2205.mp4 --debug --startframe 5 --noundistort --speedup 0